 - Cocaine/Crack – Depression, irritability, anxiety, agitation, paranoia, loss of appetite

-- Heroin – vomiting, diarrhea, muscle & bone pain, restless legs, body chills, sweating, insomnia, anxiety and irritability
+- Heroin – Vomiting, diarrhea, muscle and bone pain, restless legs, body chills, sweating, insomnia, anxiety, irritability

-- Prescription Pills – irritability, anxiety, sweating, memory problems, heart palpitations, hand tremors, seizure
+- Prescription Pills – Irritability, anxiety, sweating, memory problems, heart palpitations, hand tremors, seizures

-- Opiates – Sleep disturbance, loss of appetite, diarrhea, vomiting, muscle & joint pain, anxiety and body chills & sweating
+- Opiates – Sleep disturbance, loss of appetite, diarrhea, vomiting, muscle and joint pain, anxiety, body chills, sweating

-- Methamphetamines – lack of energy, severe depression, hallucinations, anxiety, cravings & obsessions
+- Methamphetamine – Lack of energy, severe depression, hallucinations, anxiety, cravings, obsessions

-- Marijuana – Anxiety, agitation, loss of appetite, obsession & cravings, and insomnia
+- Marijuana – Anxiety, agitation, loss of appetite, obsession, cravings, insomnia

-- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack in focus
+- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack of focus

 - Suboxone – Insomnia, body aches, restless legs, anxiety, depression, vomiting, diarrhea, cravings, frustration/agitation